Critpath = "Critical Path"

 This is a collection of packages deemed "critical" to Fedora

-PDC has information about which packages are critpath and which are not.
-A script that reads the yum repodata (critpath group in comps, and the package dependencies) is used to generate this.
+Bodhi has information about which packages are critpath and which are not.
+A script that reads the dnf repodata (critpath groups in comps, and the package dependencies) is used to generate this.
 In the normal course of events, an OpenShift cron job (called fedora-bodhi-critpathcron) updates this information daily, and no manual intervention is needed, but the steps to update it manually are documented here in case of need.

-Release engineering scripts for updating critpath live in the releng git repository.
+The release engineering script for updating critpath lives in the releng git repository.
+Check this out.

 Want to help?
 Learn how to contribute to Fedora Docs ›